How do you deal with your guilt and shame.

 She wanted and asked to leave the house.

-In her mind, whether or not based in reality, she was stigmatized and labeled a trouble maker.
+In her mind, whether or not based in reality, she was

 So, she asked to leave, but was not allowed to leave.